fardog/dom-value-object-stream/README.md

 ## Notes

-- `data` events will be fired each time a value changes, so for inputs where a user is typing into a form, you will get progressive events, one for each key
+- `data` events will be fired each time a value changes, so for inputs where a user is typing into a form, you will get progressive events, one for each key.

 ## License